asmodai-lab/digital-garden-notes/src/site/notes/Philosophy/02 Ethics/Ethical systems/Utilitarianism.md

 J.S.
 Mill was a liberal politician and social philosopher.
 He posited that all knowledge is based on experiences, and desires/beliefs are products of psychological laws.
 - for him, ethics was based on the desire of humans to be happy.
+- He also came up with the harm principle.
+This comes from his liberal ideas: it is that as long as one isn't doing harm,

 ## Act utilitarianism